 Ps 71:20, 23

-Ps 73:26f – ‘portion’ connoting inheritance after death (cf. Lam 3:24); Israel inherits God and the Messiah, finally, inherits Israel
+Ps 73:26f – ‘portion’ connoting inheritance after death (cf. Lam 3:24); Israel inherits God and the Messiah inherits Israel

 Ps 103:3-5, 17

-Ps 113:7-9 – ‘He raises the poor from the dust’ (dust as in Gen 2:7, 3:19): this rarely happened in history, but will happen eventually.
-Likewise, ‘He settles the barren [woman] in a home, a joyful mother of children’ is a paradox, since by definition a barren woman does not have children (Sarah, Hannah and Elizabeth were rare exceptions), but when Israel is raised, perhaps then the barren woman will bear children.
+Ps 113:7-9 – ‘He raises the poor from the dust’ (dust as in Gen 2:7, 3:19): this can hardly be said to happen in this life.
+Likewise, ‘He settles the barren [woman] in a home, a joyful mother of children’ is paradoxical, since by definition a barren woman does not have children (Sarah, Hannah and Elizabeth being rare exceptions), but when Israel is raised, perhaps then the barren woman will bear children.

 Ps 116:8f (cf. Ps 27:13)